 Lasagna anyone?
 Another sure way to save money on food — and avoid waste — is to cook in bulk.
 Woroch recommends preparing meals in large quantities and freezing leftovers for later, which can make for easy last-minute meals.

 “These large portions can be used as lunch for parents, an afternoon snack for teens or as a ready-made dinner for kids when you’re short on time,” she said.
 She also recommends designating one day a week to meal prep.

 Try a black bean burger instead of a hamburger, Tofurky instead of turkey, chick’n strips instead of chicken strips … you get the drift.
 There are countless meatless options that cost less and are still full of protein.

 If you need help thinking of alternatives, surf the Web for creative meatless meal ideas.
 If you cut a pack of steaks from your list weekly, you could easily see savings of $50 or more.

 32. Don’t Buy Everything in Bulk at Warehouse Stores

 Some bulk items at warehouse stores might not really be the best value, said Benjamin Glaser, features editor with DealNews.

 “You’re already out the cost of membership fees, and then you feel obliged to ‘get your money’s worth’ and ‘avoid return trips’ by buying a lot,” said Glaser.
 “Plus, buying in bulk always seems like a good deal.
 But if you check the unit price, you might not always be getting a discount.”

-Of course, buying in bulk can offer the opposite effect, depending on what you buy, such as toilet paper and diapers.
-But eliminating unnecessary, money-sucking bulk purchases can easily save you $10 or more each visit.
+Of course, buying in bulk can offer the opposite effect, depending on what you buy.
+Toilet paper and diapers are typically a good buy for Costco runs.

 33. Don’t Go to the Grocery Store